pulp-platform/bender/README.md

 > Note: The location of the override may be updated in the future to prevent modifying the human-editable `Bender.local` file by adding a persistent section to `Bender.lock`.

+> Note: The newly created directory will be a git repo with a remote origin pointing to the `git` tag of the resolved dependency (usually evaluated from the manifest (`Bender.yml`)).
+You may need to adjust the git remote URL to properly work with your remote repository.
 ### `parents` --- Lists packages calling the specified package

 The `bender parents <PKG>` command lists all packages calling the `PKG` package.